endymion1818/deliciousreverie/src/pages/post/encapsulation-vs-inheritance-ui-components.md

 I can think of a few options:

 1. Switch to a css-in-js solution with lower (or zero) runtime, like Linaria
-2. Keep Styled Components but export CSS objects alongside the components so that we can extend them using CSS only (in most, the components' APIs don't change significantly)
+2. Keep Styled Components but export CSS strings alongside the components so that we can extend them using CSS only (in most, the components' APIs don't change significantly)
 3. Rationalise the design so that it uses styles that already exist in the library

 What would you choose?